Cointelligence has reported on numerous scams since our formation. Here is a rundown of the scams we’ve called out in the past several years.

 CC Forum gives scammers a platform

 The crypto event CC Forum, founded and headed by Max Studennikoff, gave a platform to numerous scammers at their event this year. uninvited our CEO On Yavin at the last minute, only to change their mind at the last-last minute, giving him the chance to call out the scammers.
-Think they’ll invite him back in 2020?

 Scam exchange round-up

-I’ve already highlighted some of the specific exchange scams we called out in 2019, but here are the exchanges that are currently listed as scams on our exchange rating list: Bitsane, Coinbe, Coinroom, Cobinhood, C-CEX, and of course LATOKEN.
+We’ve already highlighted some of the specific exchange scams we called out in 2019, but here are the exchanges that are currently listed as scams on our exchange rating list: Bitsane, Coinbe, Coinroom, Cobinhood, C-CEX, and of course LATOKEN.
 A few of these exchanges have already performed exit scams, but others are still operational so we continue to recommend that you do your due diligence before opening an account with any crypto exchange.

 Calling out corrupt ICO advisors